NarmadhaHariram/serverless-web-backend-hosted-on-AWS/README.md

 ## Overview

-This project demonstrates a serverless architecture using AWS services:
+This project demonstrates a serverless architecture using AWS services with Cloudformation:
 - **DynamoDB** for data storage
 - **SQS** for queuing messages
 - **Lambda** for processing